-Lastly, we urge the City to conduct a more comprehensive and accurate homeless count so the City and the Greater Bay has an accurate idea of the size of the population and can therefore further address it properly.
-The City of San Francisco has multiple homeless counts conducted by numerous different organizations which vary substantially, including: The 2015 Point-In-Time Count, Larkin Street Youth Services, The Roadmap: A 5 Five-Year Plan to End the Crisis of Family Homelessness in San Francisco, and many others.
-We recognize the effort it take to conduct the homeless count, and are grateful to those who help plan and administer the count.
+Lastly, we urge the City to conduct a more comprehensive and accurate homeless count so the City and the Greater Bay has an accurate idea of the size of the population and can therefore properly address it.
+Locally, we have multiple homeless counts conducted by different organizations, and which vary substantially, including: The 2015 Point-In-Time Count, Larkin Street Youth Services, and counts conducted by the Coalition on Homelessness.
+We recognize the effort and dedication it takes to conduct the homeless count, and are grateful to those who help plan and administer the count.